FDio/csit/docs/report/csit_framework_documentation/csit_test_naming.rst

 header processed by vSwitch-VPP, then VPP forwarding function, then encap on vhost interface, number of vhost interfaces, number of VMs.
 If chained VMs present, they get added on the right.
-Test topology is expected to be symmetric, in other words packets enter and leave SUT through ports specified on the left of the test name.
-Here some examples to illustrate the convention followed by the complete legend, and tables mapping the new test filenames to old ones.
+Test topology is expected to be symmetric; in other words, packets enter and leave SUT through ports specified on the left of the test name.
+Here are some examples to illustrate the convention, followed by the complete legend, and tables mapping the new test filenames to old ones.

 Naming Examples
 ---------------